Apotropaios

 • Written Charms

-Hidden Charms 3 - Chester.
+Hidden Charms 3 - The magical protection of buildings

 Hidden Charms 3 took place on Saturday 2nd October 2021 at St Mary's Creative Space in Chester.

-11:45 Jeremy Harte: Arrow sharpening marks.
+Jeremy Harte - Arrow sharpening marks.

-Poster presentations for this event.
+Poster presentations for this event:

-Chris Wood: 'X Marks the Post' - the use of the X as an apotropaic symbol.
+Chris Wood - 'X Marks the Post' - the use of the X as an apotropaic symbol.

-Andy Bentham: ' Where there's muck there's magic - Apotropaic and other graffiti in Peak District farm buildings'
+Andy Bentham - ' Where there's muck there's magic - Apotropaic and other graffiti in Peak District farm buildings'.

-Linda Wilson: '
+Linda Wilson - '

 NOTRE-DAME DE TEMNIAC: Hidden treasures on a 19th century altar back'.

-Anthea Hawdon: 'Merels: Game, Graffiti, Symbol'.
+Anthea Hawdon - 'Merels: Game, Graffiti, Symbol'.

 Picture